ivangfr/springboot-ldap-testcontainers/README.md

 > docker-compose down -v
 > ```

-### Import OpenLDAP Users
+# Import OpenLDAP Users

-The LDIF file we will use, `/springboot-ldap/ldap/ldap-mycompany-com.ldif`, has already a pre-defined structure for mycompany.com.
+The `LDIF` file we will use, `/springboot-ldap/ldap/ldap-mycompany-com.ldif`, has already a pre-defined structure for `mycompany.com`.
 Basically, it has 2 groups (employees and clients) and 3 users (Bill Gates, Steve Jobs and Mark Cuban).
 Besides, it is defined that Bill Gates and Steve Jobs belong to employees group and Mark Cuban belongs to clients group.
 ```
 Bill Gates > username: bgates, password: 123